Notice of Privacy Practices

 Research.
 In limited circumstances, we may use and disclose your personal, protected health information for research purposes.
 For example, a researcher may wish to compare outcomes of all patients that received a particular drug and will need to review a series of medical records.
 In all cases where your authorization is not obtained, your privacy will be protected by strict confidentiality requirements applied by an Institutional Review Board that oversees the research, or by representations of the researchers that limit their use and disclosure of patient information.

 Other Uses and Disclosures.
 We are permitted or required by law to make certain other uses and disclosures of your personal, protected health information without your authorization.
 We may release your personal, protected health information:

 - for public health activities, such as required reporting of disease, injury, and birth and death, and for required public health investigations;

-- as required by law if we suspect child abuse or neglect; we may also release your personal, protected health information as required by law if we believe you to be a victim of abuse, neglect, or domestic violence;
+- as required by law if we suspect child abuse or neglect or if we believe you to be a victim of abuse, neglect, or domestic violence;

 - to the Food and Drug Administration if necessary to report adverse events, product defects, or to participate in product recalls;